auth0/docs/articles/api-auth/config/using-the-management-api.md

 # Set up a Client Credentials Grant using the Management API

-Auth0 lets you authorize applications that have the 'Client Credentials' grant type enabled to call APIs using the [Machine-to-Machine (M2M) Flow](/flows/concepts/m2m-flow).
+Auth0 lets you authorize applications that have the 'Client Credentials' grant type enabled to call APIs using the [Client Credentials Flow](/flows/concepts/client-credentials).

 By default, all Machine-to-Machine Applications and Regular Web Applications have the 'Client Credentials' grant enabled, but they are not authorized to call any API.